reflectoring/reflectoring.github.io/content/blog/2023/2023-12-03-use-cases-for-java-records.md

 ## What are Java Records?
 Java records are a special kind of class introduced in Java 14.
 They are tailored for simplicity, designed to encapsulate data without the clutter of boilerplate code. **With a concise syntax, records enable us to create immutable data holders effortlessly.**

+{{% info title="Comparison to Lombok and Kotlin" %}}
+**Lombok:**
+Lombok simplifies Java development by reducing boilerplate code.
+It offers annotations like `@Data` for automatic generation of methods, akin to Java records.
+While providing flexibility, Lombok requires external dependencies and may lack the language-level support and immutability guarantees inherent in Java records.

+**Kotlin:**
+Kotlin, as a modern, concise language for the JVM, incorporates data classes that share similarities with Java records.
+Kotlin's data classes automatically generate `equals()`, `hashCode()`, and `toString()` methods, enhancing developer productivity.
+Unlike Java records, Kotlin's data classes support default parameter values and additional features within a concise syntax, providing expressive and powerful data modeling capabilities.

+{{% /info %}}

 ## Why Records?
 Traditionally, Java classes representing data structures contained repetitive code for methods such as equals(), hashCode(), toString(), getter/setter methods, and public constructors.
 This resulted in bloated classes, making the codebase more difficult to read, understand, maintain, and extend.
 Java records were introduced as a solution, simplifying the creation of data-centric classes and addressing the issues of verbosity and redundancy.